ga4gh/data-security/AAI/AAIConnectProfile.md

     authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).

-TODO embedded-access-token is this a passport access token or a visa access token or something else

 <a name="conformance-for-visa-issuers"></a>
 #### Conformance for Visa Issuers